thepirat000/Audit.NET/README.md

 > **Note**
 >
-> Take into account that some of the `AuditEvent` properties relies on attribute decoration for serialization and deserialization.
+> Take into account that some of the `AuditEvent` properties rely on attribute decoration for serialization and deserialization.
 > The recommendation is to use the default adapter and, when needed, use the Newtonsoft Json adapter provided (see next section).

 #### Alternative serialization mechanism